Debounce vs. throttle

 Intro

-Debounce and throttle are key techniques to optimize performance by controlling how frequently event handlers run.
+Debounce and throttle control how frequently event handlers run, optimizing performance.

 Debounce: the food ordering analogy